-Stripe supports a wide range of payment methods to help you accept payments around the world.
-Our guide to payment methods explains the differences between local payment methods, including which geographic regions they’re popular in.
-Adding support for a new payment method is a two-step proceess:
+The remaining payment method types are redirects—where a customer leaves your application to pay somewhere else—and installment plans—where a customer pays incrementally with a small loan.
+Our guide to payment methods explains the differences between payment methods, including which geographic regions they’re popular in.
+Adding support for a new payment method is a two-step process:

 - Enable the payment method in the Dashboard.

-- Use the invidual payment method guides to implement it.
+- Use the individual payment method guides to implement it.

 The Payment Methods API